 - When does the program start?
 Last week of July

-Fellows will perform arthroplasty cases related to the hip and knee in both an ambulatory surgical center and a hospital operating room.
-Doctors Hospital has recently opened a state of the art Ambulatory Surgery Center (ASC) which is fully dedicated to orthopedic procedures.
-The 4,500 square ft facility is one of the world’s most advanced and efficient operating room suites.
-Two of the four operating rooms have observation windows, andfully integrated, live operating room viewing capabilities are available throughout the building.
+Fellows will perform orthopedic cases in both the ambulatory surgical center and in the hospital operating room.
+Doctors Hospital, the sponsoring institution, has recently opened a new state of the art Ambulatory Surgery Center (ASC) located on the fourth floor of the Medical Arts Building that is fully dedicated to orthopedic procedures.
+4,500 square feet of one of the world’s most advanced and efficient operating room suites.
+Two of the four operating rooms have windows for viewing capabilities and student observations.
+Fully integrated, live operating room viewing capabilities exist throughout the building.

-The hospital has ten large surgical suites outfitted with the latest orthopedic surgery capital equipment.
+In the hospital there are ten large surgical suites outfitted with the latest orthopedic surgery capital equipment.
 A dedicated orthopedic inpatient ward provides patients requiring an overnight stay exceptional orthopedic care in private rooms.
-Fellows are supported by an orthopedic nurse practitioner (Monday through Friday) as well as an array of ancillary staff that includes physical and occupational therapists.
-The inpatient unit also utilizes Cerner as the EMR to allow for continuity of care between the outpatient office and the inpatient setting.
+On the floor, an orthopedic nurse practitioner (Monday through Friday) as well as an array of ancillary staff that includes physical and occupational therapists support fellows.
+The inpatient unit also utilizes CERNER as the EMR to allow for continuity of care between the outpatient office and the inpatient setting.

-Fellows spend between 1 to 1.5 half days per week in clinic evaluating patients with musculoskeletal injuries.
-Fellows evaluate patients prior to surgery and follow them throughout their post-op care.
-Our recently renovated 49,000-square-foot outpatient has 42 exam rooms.
-The pod concept design with “touchdown” staff work areas allows clinical teams to collaborate across subspecialties.
-The space includes a dedicated office space for the fellows.
-During clinic, physicians are supported by allied health professionals that including PA’s (Physicians Assistants), ATC’s (Certified Athletic Trainers), and MA’s (Medical Assistants).
+Fellows will spend between one and a half days in clinic evaluating patients with musculoskeletal injuries.
+Fellows will evaluate patients prior to surgery and follow them throughout their post-op care.
+Our 49,000-square-foot recently renovated outpatient facility consists of three floors of physician clinics with 42 exam rooms.
+The new pod concept with “touchdown” staff work areas allows clinical teams to collaborate across subspecialties.
+Physician offices includes a dedicated Fellow’s Office.
+During clinic, the allied health professionals that include PA’s (Physicians Assistants), ATC’s (Certified Athletic Trainers), and MA’s (Medical Assistants) support physicians.
+Our practice currently uses Cerner electronic medical records (EMR) and fellows receive specialized training in this system as part of their onboarding.

 Fellows are encouraged to actively participate in multiple ongoing research projects within the institute.
 There are ample support for research including personnel - a research PhD, Certified Clinical Research Coordinators, and several volunteers – and resources such as the medical library and the BioSkills lab.
 In addition to participating in ongoing projects, fellows are encouraged to perform their own original research projects.
 Fellows receive a laptop during orientation for their use during the fellowship year, and have a well-equipped dedicated office space.